 Shenandoah University Office of Graduate Admissions provides electronic decision letters.
 Applicants will receive an email when a decision is added to their Shenandoah Application Portal Applicants will be able to access the full decision letter, print it, and respond to their offers from their Shenandoah Application Portal.

 17. How do I respond to my offer of admission?

 If you are admitted to a graduate program, you will be able to respond to your decision from within your electronic decision letter.
 Please follow the below steps and contact Graduate Admissions at SUGradAdmissions@su.edu if you have any questions!

-- Log in to your Shenandoah Admissions Self Service Center.
+- Log in to your Shenandoah Application Portal.

-- Click on the “Applications” Button on the top left of the screen.
-This will show you information about the application you’ve submitted.
+- Your portal will show you information about the application you’ve submitted.

-- Click on your hyperlinked decision listed under the application details.
+- Click on your decision letter listed in your portal.
 This will take you to the details of your individual decision letter.

 - In your portal, you will see a link and embedded Admissions Response Form where you can accept, defer (if applicable), or decline your admission.
 Some programs require an enrollment deposit and you can also submit payment within your portal after completing your response form.